-Details about the different firmware files and file names can be found in the Available Image Files section in Chapter 1, Managing System Files.
+Details about the different firmware files and file names can be found in the Available Image Files section in "Managing System Files" on page 1-1.

 Firmware files are downloaded only when the firmware version in the instruction file is higher than the firmware version present on the switch.